Roger Ebert: Alcoholism recovery

 Ebert was a recovering alcoholic, having quit drinking in 1979.
 He was a member of Alcoholics Anonymous and had written some blog entries on the subject.
 Ebert was a longtime friend of Oprah Winfrey, and Winfrey credited him with persuading her to syndicate The Oprah Winfrey Show, which became the highest-rated talk show in American television history.

+Lou Lumenick incident

+In September 2008, at the 2008 Toronto International Film Festival, during the premiere of Slumdog Millionaire, Ebert was attacked by New York Post film critic Lou Lumenick, who was sitting in front of him.
+Ebert was inconvenienced by Lumenick obstructing his line of sight, could not see the subtitles, and tapped him on the shoulder a few times to get him to move a bit to the side.
+Lumenick abruptly rose from his seat, shouting "Don't touch me!"; he did this again a few minutes later and then also hit Ebert with a large binder, causing a loud noise that reportedly startled the audience.
+He then understood that he had yelled at and hit Ebert, but reportedly did not apologize at the time.